 2016/17 £k 2017/18 £k

 Proposed Financial saving: 148 N/A

-Proposed reduction in FTE's 3 N/A
+Proposed reduction in FTE's N/A N/A

 Background: In September 2014, Leadership Star Chamber considered a report which set out a five year programme (2015-2020) aimed at Brief description of the proposal ie: what will be different, how will changes be implemented, timescale for implementation redesigning the Council's approach to the provision of Home to School and College Transport.
-This included a number of options for change including: The offer of personal budgets as an alternative Independent travel training Designated pick-up and drop-off points Including travel costs in the overall costs of Out of Borough Placements Reviewing the procurement strategy and current pricing structure

-Reviewing the current transport policy and its eligibility criteria Exploring the provision of passenger assistants by contractors Work is also under way with Bury and Rochdale Councils to explore how joint working might also provide more effective services at reduced cost.
-The report set out year-on-year savings based on the phased implementation of the redesign of the service, and the saving proposed for 2016/17 is in line with this schedule.
+This included a number of options for change including: The offer of personal budgets as an alternative Independent travel training Designated pick-up and drop-off points Including travel costs in the overall costs of Out of Borough Placements Reviewing the procurement strategy and current pricing structure Reviewing the current transport policy and its eligibility criteria Exploring the provision of passenger assistants by contractors Savings will be realised from 2017/18 following a policy review which will be implemented in 2016/17 and the review of the procurement strategy and pricing structure.
+As this reduction had already been accepted, we propose to make £148K savings in 2016/17 through compensating budget reductions in other areas.
+Work is also under way with Bury and Rochdale Councils to explore how joint working might also provide more effective services at reduced cost.

-Proposed £148k
+Proposed £148k in 2017/18

 Savings £k:

 Through efficiency,

 income generation,

 transformation,

 decommissioning,

 etc

-Further Financial Pump priming funding is required to ensure there is sufficient Implications & capacity within the team to carry out the work required to Considerations implement the service re-design. ie Capital Pump priming would also support the implementation of implications or independent travel training for an initial cohort of young people, invest to save, allowing evaluation of the impact and its longer term pump priming etc , sustainability. variations to budget
+Further Financial Pump priming funding is required to ensure there is sufficient Implications & a capacity within the team to carry out the work required to Considerations implement the service re-design. ie Capital Pump priming would also support the implementation of implications or independent travel training for an initial cohort of young people, invest to save, allowing evaluation of the impact and its longer term pump priming etc , sustainability. variations to budget

-Economic Impact Summary Total net FTE job losses (gains): (including Council, Unity partnership, 3 rd sector, other partners, private sector) There would be a reduction of 3 full time equivalent posts within the team of part-time pupil escorts Total financial loss to partners (£k) (including Unity partnership, 3 rd sector, There would be a financial loss to the private transport contractors which currently provide other partners, private sector) home to school and college transport Type of impact on partners Negative
+Economic Impact Summary Total net FTE job losses (gains): (including Council, Unity partnership, 3 rd sector, other partners, private sector) Total financial loss to partners (£k) (including Unity partnership, 3 rd sector, other partners, private sector) Private contractors who provide the transport services will be contracted under more efficient terms and conditions.
+This may result in lower payments made on the basis of the work they undertake only.
+Type of impact on partners Negative

-Key Milestones Milestone Timescale EIA July 2015 - August 2015 Consultation within PVFM timeline Any consultation required for initial savings to be complete by 27 th November 2015 Consultation with POINT (parent partnership group) Any consultation required for initial savings to be complete by 27 November 2015.
-Consultation with schools and colleges Any consultation required for initial savings to be complete by 26 October 2015 Any consultation required for initial savings to be complete by 27 November 2015.
+Key Milestones Milestone Timescale EIA July 2015 - August 2015 Consultation within PVFM timeline Any consultation required for initial reductions to be complete by 18 March 2016 Consultation with POINT (parent partnership group) Any consultation required for initial reductions to be complete by 18 March 2016 Consultation with schools and colleges Any consultation required for initial reductions to be complete by 18 March 2016 Any consultation required for initial reductions to be complete by 18 March 2016

-Key Risks and Mitigations Risk Mitigating Factor Parents of children affected by the changes Consultation through POINT (parent object to the proposals partnership) Savings are sufficient to meet current budget Ongoing monitoring and financial pressures but do not deliver further savings evaluation of specific proposals Increased demand for transport, driven by Ongoing monitoring of demand for growing pupil population and increases in transport and pupil trends to identify EHCs (previously SEN statements), offsets issues early and facilitate optimisation savings of the transport network
+Key Risks and Mitigations Risk Mitigating Factor Parents of children affected by the changes Consultation through SENDIASS object to the proposals (parent partnership) Reductions are sufficient to meet current Ongoing monitoring and financial budget pressures but do not deliver further evaluation of specific proposals efficiencies Increased demand for transport, driven by Ongoing monitoring of demand for growing pupil population and increases in transport and pupil trends to identify EHCs and the 0-25 agenda, offsets savings issues early and facilitate optimisation of the transport network